srohit0/DataScienceGraphAlgorithms/README.md

 Base graph data structure is targeted for **sparse graphs**.
 For example, it maintains adjancy list and pointrs.

+This is a relatively poor quality code produced over a weekend.
 Main objective behind this repository is purely educational.

 ## How to Compile
 ```